jeffvance/glusterfs-cluster-install/README.txt

                                                        required)
     For example: ./install.sh /dev/sdb

+    Output is displayed on STDOUT and is also written to:
+       /var/log/gluster-hadoop-install.log
-    Output is displayed on STDOUT and is also written to /var/log/RHS-install on both the delpoyment node and on each data node in the cluster.
+    on both the delpoyment node and on each data node in the cluster.

  4) The script should complete at which ...